commando/commando/README.md

 Important Notes
 ---------------

-#### This is a very early* alpha build of Commando.io.
+#### This is a very early alpha build of Commando.io.
 A few important pieces of the software have not been implemented.
 Do not expose Commando.io publicly! ####

 * Users and log-in. **Again, do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
 * The ability to view execution history is not implemented.
-Execution history is logged into MongoDB, but there is not an interface to view it yet.
+Execution history is logged into *MongoDB*, but there is not an interface to view it yet.
-* SSH connections and executions still happen via PHP using the `ssh2` extension.
+* SSH connections and executions still happen via `PHP` using the `ssh2` extension.
 This is going to be replaced with a separate dedicated node.js SSH worker using websockets.
 PHP won't make SSH connections and executions in the future.

 Installation
 ------------